A complexity theorem for the Novelli-Pak-Stoyanovskii algorithm

-\secA{Complexity and the Conjecture of Krattenthaler and Müller} In this section we are going to present the conjecture that was the motivation for the present work.
-To do so we first have to define the complexity of a Novelli--Pak--Stoyanovskii algorithm.
+\secA{Complexity and the Conjecture of Krattenthaler and Müller} In this section we present the conjecture that motivated the current work.
+In order to do so we first define the complexity of a Novelli--Pak--Stoyanovskii algorithm.